Blurred Lines (album): Music and lyrics

 Thicke also explained his foray into a more mainstream pop-oriented sound than his usual milieu.
 "The last year I've been wanting to have more fun.
 I think I took myself very seriously as an artist and I wanted to be like Marvin Gaye, and John Lennon and Bob Marley and these great artists and songwriters that sang about love and sang about relationships," Robin explained.
 "And then the last year, my wife and I just really wanted to have fun again, we wanted to be young again and we wanted to dance again and go out with our friends, so I wanted to make music that reflected that culture also."

 According to AllMusic, it is an R&B album.
 Music critic Greg Kot called Blurred Lines a dance-pop album, while Caroline Sullivan of The Guardian characterized its music as upbeat "funk/soul".
 According to AllMusic's Andy Kellman, it has an array of glossy, pop-oriented dance tracks that deviate from the title track's "disco-funk" style, while other songs such as "Ooo La La" and "For the Rest of My Life" are more rooted in soul.
 Elias Leight of PopMatters said that the album's first half draws on the luxuriant funk and disco popular in the late 1970s, while the second half is characterized by club-oriented electronic sounds and a few ballads.

 Copyright infringement case

 In 2014, the family of Marvin Gaye launched a suit against Thicke and Pharrell Williams as well as EMI April – the song publisher now owned by Sony/ATV – claiming similarities between "Blurred Lines" and Gaye's 1977 song "Got to Give It Up".
 On March 10, the jury found that Thicke and Williams had infringed on the tune, but not rapper T.I., who was also named as a party in the suit.
 The eight jurors also determined that the infringement was not willful, but also not innocent.
+According to expert witnesses and musicologists, “Blurred Lines” was found to infringe, with liability affirmed through appeals, thus establishing a convincing argument that the song was essentially stolen from Marvin Gaye.
 The jury awarded the Gaye family $4 million in damages, with profits of more than $1.6 million from Williams and more than $1,760,099 from Thicke.
 Statutory damages of $9,375 were assessed.